MarineSeismologySymposium/SIG-ATaCR/README.md

 - Documentation can be found [here](https://nfsi-canada.github.io/OBStools/)

-To install `obstools`, we strongly recommend creating a `conda` environment where the code can be installed alongside its dependencies.
+To install `obstools`, we strongly recommend installing and creating a `conda` environment (either from the [Anaconda](https://anaconda.org) distribution or [mini-conda](https://docs.conda.io/en/latest/miniconda.html)) where the code can be installed alongside its dependencies.
 This **significantly reduces** the potential conflicts in package versions.
 In a bash (or zsh) terminal, follow these steps:

 - Create a conda environment (here we call it `mss` for the name of the symposium) and install `python=3.8` and `obspy`: